 beautiful painted historic Peranakan houses

-Join me as we explore the hidden gem that is Emerald Hill, discovering its stories, its beauty, and its enduring spirit that captures the heart of Singapore’s rich cultural landscape.
+Join me as we explore the hidden beauty that is Emerald Hill, discovering its stories and its enduring spirit that captures the heart of Singapore’s rich cultural landscape.

 This post may contain affiliate links (of companies I book through).
 This means I may receive a small commission if you book through them.
 You can read the disclaimer for more information.